this story better get real dark real quick, cuz so far sarahs not comming out looking good

 The part of your comment I object to is the assumption that for this to happen, Sarah has to come out not looking good.
 In actual fact she merely needs to come out not looking good to Radiah.
 (And the rest of the clique.)
 This does not mean that to those of us with an inside perspective on Sarah’s motives it will look quite as bad, or even bad at all.
 It just means that whatever reasons Sarah had for what she did, Radiah didn’t know or care.

-On the other hand, of course, perhaps Sarah really did change personality into a malicious bitch for a few days and deliberately sabotaged Dana out of simple spite.
+On the other hand, of course, perhaps Sarah really did change personality into a malicious bongo for a few days and deliberately sabotaged Dana out of simple spite.
 Hard to say at the moment – but personally I’m leaning in the direction of “she had a reason for what she did”.
 Time will tell, though.

 Just a note on the second-to-last paragraph there: lord of dance only mentioned that Sarah’s not looking good right now.
 She seems like the one who’s pushing everyone away for the sake of pushing them away.
 They never said that Sarah had to look that way in the end, or was even going to look that way.
 Just that she is currently looking like the ‘bad guy’.

 This is sweet.
 Shame how we already know it goes sour though.

 Just pretend this is an alternate universe where everything works out just fine.
 And when it doesn’t, pretend we went back to the regular alternate universe.

 Need someone with a crusty shell?
 Why not Sarah?